SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 A fearsome technique made in the village of clouds during a time of international strife.
 It was meant not for individual duels, but for warfare, proving devastatingly effective for its intended purpose.
 In the last Shinobi War, few things were feared more than Kumogakure's Raiton Shinobi battalions who would all stand in a line far from any possible retaliatory strike and rain down thunder on a faraway battlefield.
 While the original technique's true deadliness can only be displayed with dozens of skilled Shinobi working in tandem.
 A modified version has been made for personal use by one of the other villages and eventually spread to the rest of the Ninja World.
 Holding their hands up towards the sky after completing the handseals the user can send out a burst of Lightning Chakra into the atmosphere which will multiply the energy before it fell back down into the Shinobi's grasp.
 The ninja then, depending on how much energy he sent into the atmosphere, forms that mass of energy into up to half a dozen large, spear shaped bolts of lightning which can then be chucked extremely long distances like a javelin.
 As the javelin's descend, their speed will suddenly increase tenfold, causing them to slam into the ground with the same force and ferocity of a true thunderbolt.
 This technique's  biggest advantage is its ability to be used in rapid succession, allowing for rapid long-range bombardment.

 Chakra: 32 \+ (X \* 3\)
-Damage: 6d20 \* (1d12 \- X \* 2\)
+Damage: 4d20 \* 1d(12 \- X \* 2\)
 Range: 100
 Area: 20
 Speed: 12, Delay: X \* 3
 Seal Speed: 26

-Tags: Energy, Projectile
+Tags: Attack, Projectile, Energy

 Effects:
-X can’t be higher than 5\.
+X can’t be higher than 5.
 Each X represents an attack, performing a different ACC attack and damage for each.
 The target only needs to declare one interrupt, moving their IC and paying any appropriate  costs only once, but they still roll to defend against each attack.
 Whatever interrupt the target has chosen is the one they must use to defend against all attacks.
 Every thunderbolt from Gian that hits applies a stacking Paralysis 1 Duration 20 that stacks only from the same instance of Gian.
-Speed can never be lowered below 12\.
+Speed can never be lowered below 12.

 ### **Raiton: Shichuu Shibari \- Lightning Release: Four Pillar Bind**